yiralinares/yiralinares/README.md

 ### Hi there 👋

 #I'm Yira!
-An architecht and real estate marketer transitioning to web development.
+An architect and real estate marketer transitioning to web development.

 ⚡My journey began with a strong passion for technology and problem-solving.